LUXER ONE BLOG

 • Electronic lockers: Limited usage reporting.

-• Smart lockers: Detailed reporting dashboards, analytics, and operational insights.
+• Automated lockers: Detailed reporting dashboards, analytics, and operational insights.

 • For example, platforms like the Luxer One Property Dashboard allow property teams to monitor locker usage, delivery trends, and system performance remotely.